 Your neighbour might have approached you, or you’d like to approach them to discuss the boundary between your properties.
-Whether it’s the placing of a new fence, a garage or shed, or even just some stray tree branches – boundary disputes are a common cause for concern among London’s homeowners.
+Whether it’s the placing of a new fence, a garage or shed, or even just some stray tree branches – boundary disputes are a common cause for concern among UK homeowners.

 What is the value of the land in dispute?
-The answer to this question will determine your best course of action.
+The answer will determine your best course of action.
 An Expert Determination can be the perfect solution when two parties are able to jointly instruct an expert surveyor to examine the disputed area and provide a professional opinion with which both agree.

-In the case of Expert Determination, we can
+In the case of Expert Determination, we can:

-Where Mediation occurs, we can
+Where Mediation occurs, we can:

 In all dealings we provide our extensive expertise and specialised advice at every step.

-Occasionally, cases do proceed to Court and we have a wealth of experience in preparation, proceedings and representing our clients with a practical approach in Court.
+Occasionally, cases do proceed to Court and we have a wealth of experience in preparation, running proceedings and representing our clients with a practical approach in Court.

 Contact our friendly, expert team today to receive our FREE comprehensive Boundary Disputes guide.
 It is a quick read at just three pages long – but it includes essential information.
 Request your free copy today by emailing firstname.lastname@example.org.